platsoft/grape/README.md

 	When the script scripts/setup_database.js is ran all SQL files in the directories listed will be loaded
 * debug - debugging on or off (boolean)
 * document_store - Path to system generated documents (string)
+* base_directory - Path to base directory (string) If not set it defaults to the parent directory of public_directory
+* instances - The number of instances to start (defaults to 1)